-As you are preparing for the probable arrival of Hurricane Irma to Florida, your safety, and that of your family and neighbors is the top priority.
-As long as you are otherwise safe and prepared, please take a few minutes to consider preparing your apiary as well.
+As always during hurricane season, your safety, and that of your family and neighbors is the top priority as a pending storm approaches.
+As long as you are otherwise safe and prepared, however, take a few minutes to consider preparing your apiary as well.
 Below are some recommendations that may help your colonies weather the storm*.

 1. Move hives from low-lying areas.
 Colonies in depressions (even those on pallets) may be flooded.
 Alternatively or in addition to relocation, colonies may be secured to hive stands.